 A great tool to use, also, would be https://www.whynopadlock.com/.
 This tool makes it easy to diagnose why your SSL might not be working if you do have one installed.

 The other reason why the feature could not work is device-specific.
 Depending on your mobile device, you should be able to find privacy settings within your general settings.
 For example, on iPhones, you can go to General Settings > Privacy > Location Services.
-Check your device for a setting like this (Google will be your friend here if you're not sure!) and be sure that your location services are turned on.
+Check your device for a setting as shown below (Google will be your friend here if you're not sure!) and be sure that your location services are turned on.

 If everything above checks out, you should be able to use the "use my location" option when using a mobile device.
 Since you can't check your lead's mobile devices for their location services, having this knowledge should set you up for success if your client reaches out about this specific issue.